-- 146 If amortisation were to be reintroduced, a simple majority of preparers consider that the useful life of the goodwill would have to be management's reasonable estimate.
-However, views are mixed (see paper '04-05 Results from surveys and interviews').
+- 99146 If amortisation were to be reintroduced, a simple majority of preparers consider that the useful life of the goodwill would have to be the bestmanagement's reasonable estimate of the management limited by a cap.
+However, some others consider that it should be a default period with the possibility of using a different number of years when justified.views are mixed (see paper '04-05 Results from surveys and interviews').
 There are some concerns expressed in relation to the useful life.
 During the webinar on 23 October 2020, a preparer expressed concern that the determination of the useful life of goodwill would outweigh the benefits of introducing amortisation and that different amortisation periods would affect comparability. - 147 During a German outreach event some participants expressed the view that the useful life should be relatively short (between 5 and 10 years), although other participants provided other views such as that there should be a high cap or that it should be determined, on a meaningful basis, consistently with the PPA.
 However, some opinions were in the line that in the event that amortisation was reintroduced, the transition would have to be doable for companies and a very short life would have a big impact on the income statement and even trigger some covenants.
 It was also noted by a participant that the impact should be on the profit and loss account instead on the OCI and whether it would be presented within the operating results or within the financial results.